andermoran/frida-ios-dump/README.md

  5. There are also other flags to specify the preferred file returned, user, password, port, host, and output path
    * `-b` if you only want the decrypted binary, do not use this flag if you want the entire decrypted .ipa
    * `-n` or `--output-path` where we are dumping the decrypted .ipa or binary
+     * If no flag is provided, the output path will be the current working directory
    * `-u` or `--user` the user used for SSH/SCP
+     * If no flag is provided, the user will be `root`
    * `-pass` or `--password` the password used for SSH/SCP
+     * If no flag is provided, the password will be `alpine`
    * `-p` or `--port` the port used for SSH/SCP
+     * If no flag is provided, the port will be `2222`
    * `-host` or `--host` the host used for SSH/SCP
+      * If no flag is provided, the user will be `localhost`
    * Example: `./dump.py Aftenposten -b --user root --password alpine --host localhost --port 2222 --output-path ~/Downloads`

 For SSH/SCP make sure you have your public key added to the target device's ~/.ssh/authorized_keys file.